NWChemEx/PluginPlay/dox/UsingModules.md

 As mentioned at the start of this page the class described here are primarily meant as liaisons between the SDE and the base classes for each property.
-From a user perspective, knowledge of these APIs and how to use, them will only be needed if one wants to implement their own properties or if one is trying to fine-tune module performance.
+From a user perspective, knowledge of these APIs and how to use them, will only be needed if one wants to implement their own properties or if one is trying to fine-tune module performance.
 To that end let us first focus on how to implement a new property.